tmobile/magentaA11y/_checklist-web/modal-dialog.md

 keyboard:
   launch button: |
-    Focus visibly moves to the open dialog itself
+    Focus visibly moves to the open dialog itself arrow keys: |
+    Content only within the dialog is browsed in logical order
   tab: |
-    Focus visibly moves only within the dialog, starting with the dialog element itself on launch
+    Focus visibly moves only within the dialog, starting with the first interactive control (typically close button)
   escape: |
     The dialog closes and returns focus to the button that launched it
   space: |
     Any buttons are activated
   enter: |
     Any buttons or links are activated
-  arrow-keys: |
-    Screen reader browses only within the dialog

 mobile:
   swipe: |
     Focus moves within the dialog and doesn't enter the rest of the page.